ltee27/clean-stride/README.md

 # Clean Stride
-Clean Stride is an addiction recovery center facilitator application.
+Clean Stride is a recovery center facilitator application.
 It is built on the LAMP stack in conjunction with React.js, and React Strap.

 # Installation
 Node and Apache must be installed on local server for the application to properly run.